hyman-m/tinyrpc/README.md

 	return nil
 }
 ```
-We can define our services.
+We need define our services.

-# Server

-Then create a tinyrpc server, the code is as follows:
+Finally, under the path of the project, we create a file named `main.go`, the code is as follows:
 ```go
 package main